They’re falling like flies.

 sexual violence has flooded the media.

-- Let’s not forget all of the Silence Breakers who over the past several decades paved the path for others to come forward.
+to buy my feminist gear and restate my allegiance to equality.- Let’s not forget all of the Silence Breakers who over the past several decades paved the path for others to come forward.
 Without the faceless survivors that never made the news as heroes, it wouldn’t be possible for others to carry the torch today.

 - It isn’t any more courageous to speak out about Harvey Weinstein, Matt Lauer, Al Franken, or Donald Trump than it is about your shift leader at the local Applebees or Walmart, but when have those disclosures caused such a stir as what we are seeing today?
 Think about it.
 Is the horror of sexual violence against any of these women any less difficult than it is for those that have captured our attention today?
 To me, it shouldn’t matter who the victims are, we should be outraged that this happens at all.

-- Let’s be careful to not glorify men who have stepped up to do and say what’s right.
+the character to withstand criticism and name calling.- Let’s be careful to not glorify men who have stepped up to do and say what’s right.
 Case in point, Billy Bush’s recent New YorkTimes Op-ed.
 It’s true that cultural norms can make it difficult to step outside of the box, but we have to question why so many good men have been complicit bystanders while armies of women have been tireless in raising issues about men’s criminal behavior.

 So what does all of this have to